 - The provider will reimburse you by transferring money into your bank account, or by paying your supplier, as per your instructions

 - Payments and reimbursements are limited by the funds available in your client account

-- The provider will send you statements explaining payments and reimbursements, their fees, received government subsidies, and the running balance of your care funds.
-Your monthly statement will indicate what funds you have available and therefore how much you can claim next month.
+- The provider will send you statements explaining payments and reimbursements, their fees, received government subsidies and the running balance of your care funds.
+Your monthly statement will indicate what funds you have available and therefore how much you can claim the following month.